pongrobot/pongrobot-core/README.md

 - Launcher Frame: reference frame centered at the center of the launcher.
 Z offset from Robot Center is defined in the config
 - Camera Frame: reference frame of the camera, transform to Robot Center frame determined from config and IMU data
 - Image Frame: image reference with z depth

+## Trajectory Testing (with graphics)
+1. Navigate to your catkin_ws
+2. Make sure your code is build and the workspace has be correctly sourced (`catkin_make` & `. source devel/setup.zsh`)
+3. Launch the trajectory manager launchfile `roslaunch pongrobot_actuation manager.launch`, rviz should open with the trajectory visualization config
+4. In a new shell, run `rostopic echo /launcher/velocity_cmd` to subscribe to the velocity output command
+5. In yet another shell use rostopic pub to send a target command to `/launcher/target_pose`, make sure to set the frame_id to `launcher` and edit the x&y position as desired.
+6. The TrajectoryManager should log messages showing it has received the command and calculated the correct velocity.
+Rviz should have rendered the target pose with trajectory, and the velocity command subscriber from step 4 should echothe calculated velocity
+7. To run with drag, replace the command from step 3 with `roslaunch pongrobot_actuation manager.launch use_drag:=true`

+**Note**: If your system does not have graphics setup, you can disable the rviz trajectory visualization by running the manager launchfile with the `use_graphics:=false` argument